We can help small business operators in Western Australia to resolve a wide range of disputes, including those related to:

 Every small business has to deal with contracts; most business relationships will involve some sort of contractual commitment or obligation.

 Ensuring contracts are put in writing and that each party understands their obligations can help you avoid disputes.
-If you are issuing contracts, including a process for handling complaints and resolving disputes will make it easier to resolve problems if they arise.
+If you are using contracts, making sure a dispute resolution process and a way for handling complaints are included, will make it easier to resolve problems if they arise.